Updated on April 9, 2019. Medical content reviewed by Dr. Joseph Rosado, MD, M.B.A, Chief Medical Officer

-Effective August 1, 2018, Louisiana added the following to the state’s list of qualifying conditions:
+August 1, 2018: Louisiana added the following to the state’s list of qualifying conditions:

 See Act 708 for detailed information.

-As of May 23, 2018, patients experiencing the following conditions as a result of autism spectrum disorder may qualify for cannabis medicine under Act 496:
+May 23, 2018: patients experiencing the following conditions as a result of autism spectrum disorder may qualify for cannabis medicine under Act 496:

 The Louisiana State Legislature passed Act 261 in 2015 with the intent of legalizing medical marijuana.
 Governor Bobby Jindal signed the act into law on June 29 of that year.
 However, the wording in the bill made it illegal under federal law.
 United States legislation does not allow physicians to prescribe illegal substances.
 Since cannabis is a Schedule I substance, doctors cannot prescribe it.